fdammeke/greenfield-workshop/README.md

 Congratulations, this is the end of the walkthrough.
 If you have some time left you can proceed to the next section.

-## Deploying a Loadbalanced Wordpress application
+## Deploying a Autoscaling Wordpress application

 ### Prepare your work environment

+#### Context

+This section uses patterns to build an autoscaling 3-tier wordpress application.
+Here we use descriptive language to define the infrastructure in code, rather than manually implementing it step-by-step.

+#### Let's do it!

 Use the hand-out, you can find username and password under the heading __1.1 Linux stepping-stone machine__).